ianthehenry/privy/README.md

 At the moment all ivy programs are valid privy programs, and vice-versa.
 This may change in the future as I add the ability to easily import values and function definitions from other files.

+# Usage

+With no arguments, `privy` will read from stdin and print to stdout.
+With a positional argument, `privy` will read that file and print to a file suffixed with `.out`.
+In other words, these are equivalent:

+    $ privy file.ivy

+    $ privy <file.ivy >file.ivy.out

 # How does it work

 `privy` "compiles" its input: